solarwinds/nova/packages/bits/README.md

 [Atoms](https://cp.solarwinds.com/display/NU/How+to+Use+NOVA+Atoms) are the custom implementation of a well-known PageObject pattern.
 They are useful when it comes to e2e and visual testing an app containing Nova components and directives.
 They can be found in @nova-ui/bits/sdk/atoms.
 Note that, while they are useful for e2e and visual tests, they are not suitable for unit testing.

-## Contribution

-We encourage [contributions to Nui](https://cp.solarwinds.com/display/NU/Contribute+to+Nova) whenever your team needs a new component, new functionality in an existing component, new icons, bug fixes or atom extensions.
-We're capable of releasing very quickly if you need to consume your changes as soon as possible - just let us know via Slack, email or Jira.
-We want to make sure you and your teams are empowered to get your features built without being blocked by us.

 ## AoT Support